Pet sitting in London can out-earn an entry-level office salary

 No formal qualifications are required to apply as a Petme sitter.
 You need to be 18 or older, own a smartphone capable of running the app, complete ID verification, and demonstrate genuine experience around animals during your profile review.
 Some local rules apply for commercial-scale boarding: see the country-specific question below.

-How quickly can I get my first booking?
+How long until my first London booking?

-Most new sitters in London go live within 24–48 hours of submitting verification.
 Your first booking typically lands within 1–2 weeks if your profile has at least 4 good photos, a written bio, clear service descriptions, and a competitive rate for your city.
 Sitters who add availability over a major holiday (Christmas, summer break) often book their first stay within days.

 Yes: most Petme sitters in London start while working full-time elsewhere.
 Dog walking fits into lunchtime windows; drop-in visits work around evenings; weekend boarding stacks on top of a Monday-to-Friday office job.
 You set your own availability and accept only the bookings that fit your schedule.